Global Stability Analysis of Keystone wall - Aldington Road

 Challenge

-Design a Keystone segmental retaining wall system with a max height of 3.8 m in an industrial estate, while accommodating high live and dead loads offset from the wall face, silty clay foundation conditions, and the need for global stability in an area with limited geotechnical data.
+Analyse a Keystone segmental retaining wall system with a max height of 3.8 m , while accommodating high live and dead loads on the the wall face, silty clay foundation conditions, and the need for global stability in an area with limited geotechnical data.

 Solution